zckly/create-t3-turbo-ai/README.md

 - [ ] Add LLM + Agents example
 ## References

-The stack originates from [create-t3-app](https://github.com/t3-oss/create-t3-app).
+The stack originates from [create-t3-app](https://github.com/t3-oss/create-t3-app) and [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo).
+The maintainers of these projects deserve all the credit!

-A [blog post](https://jumr.dev/blog/t3-turbo) where I wrote how to migrate a T3 app into this.